LTC Chad G. Livingston

 Command Sergeant Major

-CSM Seidel is a graduate of PLDC, Air Assault Course, Airborne Course, BNCOC, Instructor Training Course, Recruiter Course, Drill Sergeants Course, ANCOC, Physical Security Site Course, First Sergeant Course, and Sergeants Major Academy.
-SGM Seidel holds a BS degree from Thomas Edison State College and a Masters degree in Business Administration from Trident University.
+CSM Santiago is a graduate of PLDC, Basic Airborne Course, BNCOC, multiple SERE courses, ANCOC, Jumpmaster Course, Ranger School, Pathfinder Course, First Sergeant Course, and Sergeants Major Academy.
+CSM Santiago holds a Bachelors of Science degree from Excelsior College and a Masters degree in Leadership Studies from The University of Texas at El Paso.

-CSM Seidel’s awards and decorations include: Bronze Star Medal (2), Purple Heart Medal, Meritorious Service Medal (4), Joint Service Commendation Medal, Army Commendation Medal (4), Army Achievement Medal (5), Good Conduct Medal (8), National Defense Service Medal (1 BSS), Iraqi Campaign Medal (5 BSS), GWOTEM, GWOTSM, Southwest Asia Service Medal (5 BSS), NCO Professional Development Ribbon (4), Army Service Ribbon, Overseas Service Ribbon (5), Kuwaiti Liberation Medal (Saudi Arabia), Kuwaiti Liberation Medal (Kuwait), Army Reserve Accommodation Medal, Military Outstanding Volunteer Service Medal (2), Multi National Forces and Observers Medal, Meritorious Unit Citation, Combat Action Badge, Air Assault Badge, Drill Sergeant Badge, Gold Recruiter Badge, Drives Badge, Bronze Order of Mercury Medal and the German Schutzenschnur Qualification Badge (Gold) and the Army Staff Badge.
+CSM Santiago’s awards and decorations include: Bronze Star Medal (3), Meritorious Service Medal (2), Air Medal, Joint Service Commendation Medal, Army Commendation Medal (2), Joint Achievement Medal, Army Achievement Medal (5), Good Conduct Medal (5), National Defense Service Medal (1 BSS), Afghanistan Campaign Medal (4 BSS) Iraqi Campaign Medal (3 BSS), GWOTEM, GWOTSM, NCO Professional Development Ribbon (4), Army Service Ribbon, Overseas Service Ribbon, Military Outstanding Volunteer Service Medal, Presidential Unit Citation, Army Superior Unit Award, Combat Action Badge, Basic Aviation Crew Member Wings, Ranger Tab, Master Parachutist Wings, Pathfinder badge, Drivers Badge, the German Schutzenschnur Qualification Badge (Gold) and German Jump Wings.